aerogear/graphback/docs/graphql-migrations/plugins.md

 ---
 id: plugins
-title: GraphQL Migrations Plugins
+title: Custom logic with Plugins
 sidebar_label: Plugins
 ---

-# Custom logic with Plugins

 It's possible to write custom queries to be executed during migrations using Plugins.